 - A coarse mesh must be generated, as discussed above.
 The coarse mesh must be in a separate file from the reference mesh, which is the real model. - A second 'FINITE ELEMENT MODEL' command block must be provided in addition to the standard definition for the reference finite element model in the input file.
-This command block is set up exactly like the first 'FINITE ELEMENT MODEL' command block (described in Sierra/SM 4.56 User's Guide Section ??) except that the mesh file referenced is the coarse mesh instead of the reference mesh.
+This command block is set up exactly like the first 'FINITE ELEMENT MODEL' command block (described in Sierra/SM 5.8 User's Guide Section 2.3) except that the mesh file referenced is the coarse mesh instead of the reference mesh.
 Even though the coarse mesh uses no material models, each block in the coarse mesh must be assigned a material model. - A 'CONTROL MODES REGION' command block must appear alongside the standard 'PRESTO REGION' command block within the 'PRESTO PROCEDURE' command block.
 The presence of the 'CONTROL MODES REGION' command block instructs Presto to use the Explicit Control Modes algorithm.
-The 'CONTROL MODES REGION' command block is documented in [Section 8.2](#).
+The 'CONTROL MODES REGION' command block is documented in Section 8.2.
 It contains the same commands used within the standard 'PRESTO REGION' command block, except that the commands in the 'CONTROL MODES REGION' command block are used to control the control modes algorithm and the boundary conditions on the coarse mesh.

 8.2.
-CONTROL MODES REGION
+Control Modes Region

 '''

 BEGIN CONTROL MODES REGION

 #

 model setup

 USE FINITE ELEMENT MODEL <string>model_name

 CONTROL BLOCKS [WITH <string>coarse_block] =

 <string list>control_blocks

+CONTROL ASSEMBLIES [WITH <string>coarse_block] =

+<string list>control_assemblies

 #

 time step control

 TIME STEP RATIO SCALING = <real>cm_time_scale(1.0)

 TIME STEP RATIO FUNCTION = <string>cm_time_func

 LANCZOS TIME STEP INTERVAL =

 <integer>lanczos_interval

 POWER METHOD TIME STEP INTERVAL =

 <integer>pm_interval

 #

 mass scaling

 HIGH FREQUENCY MASS SCALING =

 <real>cm_mass_scale(1.0)